mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Your spells cost 2 less.

 name:     Storm Kage<br>
-text:     Whenever one of your spells deals damage, put a Kage Lightning in your hand.
+text:     Whenever you cast a spell that successfully deals damage, put a Kage Lightning into your hand.

 name:     Koan of Horns<br>
 text:     Transform all minions in your hand and deck into 0-cost Gore Horns.
 Draw 3 cards.